leapdao/client_side_wallet/README.md

 To settle the table use
 `npm start settle.js <table addr> <seat 0 payout in NTZ> <seat 1 payout in NTZ>`

-You will get the settle reciept details.

-Remove `estimateGas` from the `table.settle` script so that it send out settle tx to the network

 ## parse receipt

 `npm start receipt <receipt>`